 Enter, your Golden Hour.

-So, what the hell does this have to do with me?
-You might ask.
+So, what the heck does this have to do with me?

-You may have heard about the circadian rhythm (aka your body clock), in relation to sleep.
-But your circadian rhythm affects much more than your sleep.
+You may have heard about the circadian rhythm (aka your body clock), when it comes to sleep.
+But did you know that your circadian rhythm affects much more than your sleep?
 It has a profound influence on your changing energy levels during the day.

-The quality and amount of work you accomplish, is completely dependent on your energy stores.
-So, knowing how your energy naturally ebbs and flows throughout the day works to your advantage.
+The quality and amount of work you accomplish is completely dependent on how much energy you have while you’re working.
+Which means that knowing how your energy naturally ebbs and flows throughout the day works to your advantage.